-THE ISSUE: Each year more than 100,000 American horses are shipped in cruel conditions to Canada and Mexico where they are brutally slaughtered for human consumption.
+THE ISSUE: American horses are inhumanely shipped to Canada and Mexico, where they are brutally slaughtered for human consumption.

-THE SOLUTION: The Safeguard American Food Exports Act – known as the SAFE Act H.R.
-3355 - would prohibit the shipment and export of horses (or other equines) for slaughter.
-The SAFE Act would protect tens of thousands of horses, including working horses, companion horses, and most especially, “spent” racehorses, from the barbarism of transport and dismemberment abroad.
+THE SOLUTION: Pass the Safeguard American Food Exports Act – known as the SAFE Act H.R.
+3355.
+The act would prohibit the transport of horses (or other equines) for slaughter.
+Tens of thousands of horses, including working horses, companion horses, and most especially, “spent” racehorses, would be spared the horrors of export and dismemberment abroad.